Victoria Falls

-Archeological sites and oral history describe a long record of African knowledge of the site.
-Though known to some European geographers before the 19th century, Scottish missionary David Livingstone identified the falls in 1855, providing the English colonial name of Victoria Falls after Queen Victoria.
-Since the mid 20th century, the site has been an increasingly important source of tourism.
+Archaeology and oral history describe a long record of African knowledge of the site.
+Although known to some European geographers before the 19th century, Scottish missionary David Livingstone identified the falls in 1855, naming them Victoria Falls after Queen Victoria.
+Since the mid-20th century, the site has been a major tourist destination.
 Zambia and Zimbabwe both have national parks and tourism infrastructure at the site.
-Research in the late 2010s found that climate change caused precipitation variability is likely to change the character of the fall.
+Research in the late 2010s found that precipitation variability due to climate change is likely to alter the character of the falls.

 Name origins

-David Livingstone, the Scottish missionary and explorer, is the first European recorded to have viewed the falls on 16 November 1855, from what is now known as Livingstone Island, one of two land masses in the middle of the river, immediately upstream from the falls near the Zambian shore.
-Livingstone named his sighting in honour of Queen Victoria, but the Sotho language name, Mosi-oa-Tunya—"The Smoke That Thunders"—continues in common usage.
+David Livingstone was the first European recorded to have viewed the falls on 16 November 1855, from an island now known as Livingstone Island, one of two land masses in the middle of the river, immediately upstream from the falls near the Zambian shore.
+Livingstone named his sighting in honour of Queen Victoria, but the Lozi language name, Mosi-oa-Tunya—"The Smoke That Thunders"—continues in common usage.
 The World Heritage List officially recognises both names.
 Livingstone also cited an older name, Seongo or Chongwe, which means "The Place of the Rainbow", as a result of the constant spray.

 The nearby national park in Zambia is named Mosi-oa-Tunya, whereas the national park and town on the Zimbabwean shore are both named Victoria Falls.